Old SpaceX capsule delivers new crew to space station

 A recycled SpaceX capsule carrying four astronauts arrived at the International Space Station on Saturday, the third high-flying taxi ride in less than a year for Elon Musk’s company.

-The Dragon capsule docked autonomously with the orbiting outpost 260 miles (420 kilometers) above the Indian Ocean, a day after launching from NASA's Kennedy Space Center.
+The Dragon capsule docked autonomously with the orbiting outpost more than 260 miles (420 kilometers) above the Indian Ocean, a day after launching from NASA’s Kennedy Space Center.

 The new arrivals — representing the U.S., France and Japan — will spend six months at the space station.
 They’ll replace four astronauts who will return to Earth in their own Dragon capsule Wednesday.